fonfalleh/playin/Plan.md

 solr 9.5 released recently... let's go!
 ...which depends on lucene 9.9.2

+Note: Got an error, looked at lucene source, and fixed that `lucene-analyzers-common` has changed name to `lucene-analysis-common`.

 Last commit on branch 9_5?
 No, tag `releases/solr/9.5.0` probably better idea.

 hmm. many shenanigans!